MichaelParascandolo/project-manager-react-flask/README.md

 ## "yarn start-backend" starts the back-end server

+### This might not work for you..otherwise cd into 'backend' and use "flask run" in the terminal

 ---

 ## Python back-end server is not going to run after cloning it will require some setup